What We Do

 Public Officer - Darron Marks

-General Committee - Kofi Bonsu
+General Committee - Mithun Alexander

 Whether you have been to a GCC public meeting recently or simply have an interest in all things related to Gungahlin, we encourage you to APPLY FOR MEMBERSHIP.
 Membership is free!